maxgrossenbacher/Forecasting_daily_spotify_streams/README.md

 ![alt_text](images/Avg_Streaming_Jan_2017.png)
 ![alt_text](images/Avg_Streaming_Day_of_Week.png)

 The total number of plays for the number one song on Spotify each day.
-Line is colored based track name.
+Line is colored based on track name.
 ![alt_text](images/Global_%231_Song_Streams_January_to_September_2017.png)

 ## Conclusions & Future Directions